 After the signing meeting, we will file your case and notice all of your creditors.
 Getting to this point will usually take between two days and several weeks, depending on the urgency of your case and your work schedule.

 Roughly 30-50 days after we file your case, there is a meeting called the 341 meeting or meeting of creditors.
-This meeting will take place in room 521 of the Federal Court House which is located down town at: 501 West 10th, Fort Worth, TX 76102.
+This meeting will take place in room 521 of the Federal Court House which is located in downtown Fort Worth at 501 West 10th, Fort Worth, TX 76102.

 You will receive your discharge about two to three months after the 341 meeting.
 This is the last step in the bankruptcy process.
 At that point, you do not owe any of the unsecured creditors that were discharged in the Chapter 7 bankruptcy.